great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_tables_in_sql.md

 achieve the introspection of your SQL database with the semantics consistent with your goals.

 :::info
-Only `introspection` and `tables` are legal as keys at the top level in the `SimpleSqlalchemyDatasource` configuration.
+Only `introspection` and `tables` are the legal top-level keys in the `SimpleSqlalchemyDatasource` configuration.
 :::

 To learn more about `Datasources`, `Data Connectors`, and `Batch(es)`, please see our [Datasources Core Concepts Guide](../../reference/datasources.md) in the [Core Concepts reference guide](../../reference/core_concepts.md).